elastx/elx-docs/content/en/docs/mail-relay/overview.md

 weight: 1
 alwaysopen: true
 ---
+## Prerequisites

+For using Elastx Mail Relay service you have to adhere to following requirements:
+ * You must have SPF and DKIM configured and enabled for the sender mail domain.
+ * You should have DMARC configured.

+Starting February 2024 Google and Yahoo have as mandatry requirement that both SPF and DKIM are active when sending bulk mail exceeding 5000 mails per day to these domains.
+Since both are very basic protection against spoofing Elastx requires these to be used by all customers.
+DMARC is STRONGLY recommended to use.

+## Access

 When using the Elastx Mail Relay service it is important that you have the following: